 In accordance with our commitment to shared standards, we use the following suite of EICC tools as the core of our supply chain responsibility monitoring and assessment activity:

-- EICC Audits: Audits evaluate conditions and practices in supplier manufacturing facilities.
+- EICC Audits: Audits evaluate conditions and practices at supplier manufacturing facilities.
 EMC uses EICC- Validated Audit Program (VAP) audits wherever possible.
-The result of this rigorous audit can be shared by a supplier with multiple companies, thereby reducing the overall volume of audits.
+A supplier can share the results of this rigorous audit with multiple customers, thereby reducing the overall volume of audits.
 VAPs are conducted by third-party auditors and are valid for two years.
 In the rare cases where EMC does not use a VAP audit, we still follow EICC standard audit protocol and use certified third-party auditors.

 Reporting associated with these EICC tools is conducted through EICC-ON, the EICC’s online platform for easily and confidentially sharing data between suppliers and customers.

 We complement these industry-standard tools with internally-developed assessments and requirements, including the following:

 - Risk Assessment Process: EMC’s internally-developed risk analysis determines which sites we consider to be high risk.
 We prioritize these sites for audits and spot checks over the course of the year (see graphic "Evaluating Supplier Site Risk").